Tech-at-DU/Sushi-Neko-SpriteKit-Swift4/P4-Core-Mechanic/readme.md

----
-title: Building the core mechanic
+# Building the core mechanic
-slug: core-mechanic
----

 Time to work on the games core mechanic.
 It's a lesser known fact that cat's will punch sushi as all they want is some sashimi.
 Cats can also navigate space and time to teleport instantly from one side of the screen to the other and knock